 For the end of the struggle, a psalm of David for the eighth day

-Save me, O Lord, for the devout are no more, the truthful vanish from among the sons of men,
+Save me, O Lord, for there is no longer any that is godly, for truth has vanished from among the sons of men,

-They speak idly every one with his neighbor, with flattering lips and double heart they speak.
+Every one utters lies to his neighbor, with flattering lips and a double heart they speak.

-Let the Lord destroy all flattering lips and the tongue that speaks proud things
+Let the Lord destroy all flattering lips and the tongue that speaks proud things,

-And those saying: We will magnify our own tongues, our lips are our own; who is Lord over us?
+And those who say: With our tongue we shall prevail; our lips are our own; who is Lord over us?

-For the oppression of the poor, for the sighing of the needy, now will I arise, says the Lord; I will set them in salvation, I will be manifest in it.
+Because of the suffering of the poor, for the sighing of the needy, now will I arise, says the Lord; I will set them in salvation, I will be manifest in this.

-The words of the Lord are pure words, like silver fired in a furnace of earth, purified seven times.
+The words of the Lord are pure words, silver fired in an earthen furnace, purified seven times.

-Thou shalt protect us, O Lord, thou shalt preserve us from this generation forever.
+Thou, O Lord, shalt protect us, and preserve us from this generation forever.

 The ungodly walk round about; in thy loftiness hast thou cared greatly for the sons of men.